-Students will also write a longer research paper of at least 25 double-spaced pages on a topic chosen in consultation with Prof. Marten, due before the start of class on the last day of class (May 5).
+Students will also write a longer research paper of at least 25 double-spaced pages on a topic chosen in consultation with Prof. Marten, due by noon on Tues.
+April 28.
 The process of writing this research paper-not merely the final result-is the heart of the course, and students should plan to spend significant time throughout the semester conceptualizing and rethinking the topic and research strategy as the semester progresses.
 The frustrations of rigorous research are part of the learning experience of the course.
-Students will turn in a carefully written topic statement (2-3 paragraphs) for this longer paper before the start of class on Feb.
-17, and a research proposal (of at least 3 pages, including a revised topic statement if necessary) with an annotated draft bibliography of at least 15 high-quality sources by 5pm on Friday, March 14, before the official start of spring break.
+Students will turn in a carefully written and preliminarily research topic statement (2-3 paragraphs) for this longer paper by midnight on Monday, Feb.
+9, and a research proposal (of at least 3 pages, including a revised topic statement if necessary) with an annotated draft bibliography of at least 15 high-quality sources by 5pm on March 13, before the official start of spring break.
 (Early submissions are most welcome.)
 Separate handouts will describe the expectations of each of these assignments.